Influencer Marketing 101

 Engagement refers to social media interactions such as comments, shares and and “Likes.”

-These details are front-and-center on most influencer posts.
+These details are front and center on most influencer posts.
 This applies to content on TikTok and Instagram alike.

 supergoop post example supergoop influencer example